 As for great visuals, you can quickly see what’s going on with the data presentation, saving you time for deciphering their actual meaning.
-More importantly, great visuals facilitate business decision-making because their goal is to provide persuasive, clear and unambiguous numeric communication.
+More importantly, great visuals facilitate business decision-making because their goal is to provide persuasive, clear, and unambiguous numeric communication.

 To learn the step-by-step process of creating these essential tools in MS Excel, watch our video course titled “Excel Dashboard & Data Visualization.”
 Aside from what is given in the example below, our course will also teach how you can use other tables and charts to make your financial analysis stand out professionally.

-A bad chart, as seen below, will give the reader a difficult time to find the main takeaway of a report or presentation, because it contains too many colors, labels, legends and thus, will often look too busy.
+A bad chart, as seen below, will give the reader a difficult time to find the main takeaway of a report or presentation, because it contains too many colors, labels, and legends, and thus, will often look too busy.
 It also doesn’t help much if a chart, such as a pie chart, is displayed in 3D, as it skews the size and perceived value of the underlying data.
 A bad chart will be hard to follow and understand.

-These data can be in the form of revenues, expenses, profits and cash flow.
-Simply adding notes, comment and opinions to each line item will add an extra layer of insight, angle and new perspective to the report.
+The data can be in the form of revenues, expenses, profits, and cash flow.
+Simply adding notes, comments, and opinions to each line item will add an extra layer of insight, angle, and a new perspective to the report.

 The simple diagram below shows the different categories of your audience.

 This chart is taken from our course on how to present data.